 - Ensure teeth are brushed before bed and AFTER their night-time feed

-- Never send babies to bed with the bottle in their mouth or straight after the milk feed
+- Never send babies to bed with the bottle in their mouth

 - Do not dream feed (offer milk to babies while they are asleep to try and encourage them to sleep though) as this can be dangerous.